-Our firm has no disciplinary history.
+No, neither our firm nor our financial professionals have any disciplinary history.
 Visit Investor.gov/CRS for a free and simple search tool to research our firm and our financial professionals.

 - As a financial professional, do you have any disciplinary history?
 For what type of conduct?